RTSandberg/RTSandberg.github.io/_pages/about.md

 About me
 ---
 I am a computational plasma physicist at the University of Michigan finishing a PhD in Applied and Interdiscplinary Mathematics and Scientific Computing.
 When not working, I'm spending time with my wife and children.
-We enjoy hiking, tree climbing, frisbee, parkour, gymnastics, eating, tennis, sleeping, and pickleball, not necessarily in that order.
+We enjoy reading, gymnastics, eating, and pickleball, not necessarily in that order.

 Research interests
 ---